BDC Hamburger Icon

 9. Assign an office buddy.

 Pair your new hire with a mentor within your company.
 Pick someone who is a good role model and will be happy to take on this new responsibility.
 Throughout the onboarding process, they can help your new hire become more acclimated to their work environment.
 On the new hire’s first day, their buddy can be the one to give them a tour of the office and introduce them to the rest of the team.
-They can also explain any unspoken norms around your office – such as the first person to the office always makes the coffee, or that everyone meets up for happy hour on Thursdays.
+They can also explain any unspoken norms around your office, such as: The first person to the office always makes the coffee, or that everyone meets up for happy hour on Thursdays.

 10. Treat the team to lunch.